barlog-m/spt-andern/README.md

 `mapIncreaseSpawnGroupsSize` increase max possible scav group size to 3 if it less.

+## Other settings

+`disableSeasonalEvents` disables all seasonal events like halloween etc.

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder